woocommerce/storefront/README.txt

 Privacy Policy for the Google Fonts API: https://developers.google.com/fonts/faq#what_does_using_the_google_fonts_api_mean_for_the_privacy_of_my_users

 == Changelog ==

+= 3.4.0 - 2021-01-27 =
+- Fix - Missing icons in WC Blocks and some other parts of the UI.
+- Fix - Use proper escape function in comments template.

 = 3.3.0 - 2021-01-14 =
 - Fix – Fatal error in old versions of WooCommerce. [#1583](https://github.com/woocommerce/storefront/pull/1583)